flycrum/mmm-typed-vuex/README.md

 ### Additional Notes

-* Those class properties (e.g. ```public title: string;```) found within RootStore.module.ts are *not* an anyway used to get or set state values (only for typings).
+* Those class properties (e.g. ```public title: string;```) found within RootStore.module.ts are *not* -- in any way -- used to get or set state values (only for typings)
-* For reasons I won't go into here, ```public CounterStore: CounterStoreModule = new CounterStoreModule(this);``` is an exception to what I mentioned above.
+* For reasons I won't go into here, ```public CounterStore: CounterStoreModule = new CounterStoreModule(this);``` is an exception to what I mentioned above
-* Methods for mutations, actions, and getters simply type-safe payloads and auto-magically determine module paths.
+* Methods for mutations, actions, and getters simply type-safe payloads and auto-magically determine module paths

 ### Available Examples